gregorias/anki-code-highlighter/DEV.md

 This is a documentation file for Code Highlighter’s developers.

+There’s a v1 branch that contains the original major version of ACH with Highlight.js and class-based Pygments.

 ## Dev environment setup

 This section describes how to setup your development environment.